VikingoCH/laravel12-app-starter/README.md

 Template for a personal App where user must be authenticad to get acces to the application.
 Only Admin user can add new users.

-Default Flux UI components library used by livewire starter kit is complete replaced by MaryUI.
+Default Flux UI components library used by livewire starter kit is complete replaced by MaryUI, i.e. FluxUI components are not used at all.

 ## Authorization
-Minimalist and simple authorizaiton implementation.
+Minimalist and simple authorization implementation.
+Admin role is manage by added column is_admin (Boolean) in users table.

+Only one permission "manage_users" is defined and handled by Laravel Gates.

 ### roles
 - Admin:
-  - Manage App setting
-  - Add / Delete users
-  - View / Add / Edit / Delete all records in DB
+  - Manage / Register / Remove users
-- User:
-  - View all records
-  - Add / Edit records in DB

 ### Default users
 ___